Check here for archived meeting recordings and upcoming opportunities.

 January 19, 10:30 A.M.: On-site Meeting for Prospective Respondents to the RFI

 January 12, 1 P.M.: Virtual Meeting for Prospective Respondents to the RFI

 Click here to view the PDF presentation.
 View the meeting recording below.

 The City of Richmond is seeking to redevelop 67.57 acres of under-developed, publicly-owned property along the I-95 east coast corridor into a mixed-use, mixed-income entertainment destination.
 The City has been preparing for a redevelopment of this strategic site for a number of years and, in the process, has relocated city functions, demolished buildings, and remediated the site with the exception of the baseball stadium and the Arthur Ashe Junior Athletic Center.

 Do you have a question or comment about the Diamond District redevelopment?
-Use this form or the window below to submit them to the Evaluation Panel.
-Emails to the panel members will not be read and incorporated into the evaluation process.
+Use this form or the window below to submit them to the City.

 Diamond District RFO